How to Cut Glass with or without a Glass Cutter Like a Pro

 Glass cutters are sharp hand tools used to break glass into desired size and shape.
 By applying sufficient pressure on the tool and move its blade or the wheel at a suitable pace on a desired cutting line, a narrow score appears on the surface of the glass along which you can bend and break it later.

-Before learning how to cut glass with a glass cutter, you first need to choose the right tool.
+Before learning how to cut glass with glass cutter, you first need to choose the right tool.

 Types of Glass Cutters